Who is Warren Buffett ? The Man and His Investments

 In 2002, he entered in forward contracts, delivering U.S. dollars against other currencies.
 He made over two billion in four years with this deal.

 He had a significant role during the subprime crisis of 2007-2008, not investigating it but investing and helping during the crisis.
-For instance, he acquired 10% of preferred stocks of Goldman Sachs, with a considerable dividend promise.
+For instance, he acquired 10% of the preferred stocks of Goldman Sachs, with a considerable dividend promise.
 He also helped Dow Chemical pay for Rohm & Hass, becoming the largest shareholder in the merged group.

 In 2008, he purchased three billion dollars of General Electric’s preferred shares.
 At this time, investors were very nervous about General Electric’s ability to stay financially relevant.